EsmeraldaMar/holbertonschool-shell/io_redirections_and_filters/README.md

-1)it displays or prints 'Hello,World" followed by a line.
+0)it displays or prints 'Hello,World" followed by a line.
+1)it displays a confused smiley "(Ôo)'